Local (municipal) and regional elections

 Where can I vote in advance in Aarhus Municipality?

-For the local and regional elections in 2021 you can vote in advance on the following locations.
+For the local and regional elections in 2021, you could vote in advance at the following locations.
 Additional locations may be added to the list.

 - Åby library

 - Risskov library

 Who were the candidates running for the City Council in Aarhus 2021?